Seasons and Waters

 The following waters are open for fishing during specific periods:

-- Lake Crescent, Curries River Reservoir, Craigbourne Dam, Brushy Lagoon, Four Springs Lake and Huntsman Lake are open from one hour before sunrise to one hour after sunset
+- Lake Crescent, Curries River Reservoir, Craigbourne Dam, Brushy Lagoon, Four Springs Lake and Huntsman Lake are open from one hour before sunrise to three hours after sunset

 - Canal Bay, in Great Lake is open from the Saturday nearest 1 December in any year and the Sunday nearest 31 March in the next year